theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/documentation/tables-and-views/settings.md

 !!! tip
     The extraction jobs can be found in the SAP JobLog (**SM37**) under the JobName *theo_read_table*.

+#### Refresh metadata
+A new lookup is performed on the selected table(s).
+Existing mappings and field selections are kept, which is not the case when the table is added again.
+Use this function to resolve data inconsistencies that can occur in the following situations:

+- the structure of the source table has been changed in SAP
+- another SAP source system has been connected
+- the SAP source system has been updated

 ### Output Columns